 Answer.
-Yes, I would favor U.S. credits to develop Siberian gas, provided the gas can be obtained at competitive prices, and that conditions are satisfactory feet per day to the West Coast for 25 years starting about 1982.
+Yes, I would favor U.S. credits to develop Siberian gas, provided the gas can be obtained at competitive prices, and that conditions are satisfactory from the standpoint of U.S. national interests.

 For conditions to be satisfactory from the standpoint of U.S. national interests, there would have to be adequate guarantees against cutoffs of supply, and favorable prospects for good U.S.-Soviet relations over the long term.